 Aquatic Preserves - SB 1094 by Sen. Dean and HB 1123 by Rep. Porter would create a Nature Coast Aquatic Preserve in designated areas of Pasco, Hernando, and Citrus counties.
 Only minimum dredging and spoiling of submerged lands would be authorized for preservation, and drilling wells would be prohibited in most cases.
 These new regulations appear to be additional restrictions to the Power Plant Siting Act.
+SB 1094 passed out of its first committee.

-Government Owned Utility Facilities - SB 218 by Sen. Grimsley and HB 345 by Rep. Beshears would allow FDOT to pay for the relocation of municipal or county owned utility facilities on public roads in counties designated as rural areas of economic concern.
+Government Owned Utility Facilities - SB 218 by Sen. Grimsley and HB 345 by Rep. Beshears would allow FDOT to pay for the relocation of municipal or county owned utility facilities on public roads in counties designated as rural areas of economic concern (RACEC).
 If FDOT determines the government-owned facility is unable to pay for the relocation, the FDOT may pay some or all of the relocation costs.
-Both bills have one committee stop left.
+Additionally, both bills now have amended language that would allow the affected local governments in RACEC areas to apply for Small County Outreach Program funds to relocate utility facilities.
+SB 218 has one committee stop left and HB 345 is ready for the floor.